-SDN high-level languages specify two categories of operators' intents: the routing intent and the endpoint intent [10].
+SDN high-level languages specify two categories of operators' intents: the routing intent and the endpoint intent (Kang et al., 2013).
 The routing intent is to specify the paths between the ingress and egress of s packet class, driven by traffic engineering goals.
-The endpoint intent focuses on the end-to-end packet behaviors other than forwarding, e.g., counting, mirroring to controller, modifying header, etc. In the single-controller scenario, such intents are issued by a same NBI, and the controller would compose and compile them into distributed policies, while the policies in each switch have been properly prioritized [3, 23].
-However, it has been advocated that multiple controllers should coexist in a network with a hypervisor, which provides the ability of running any combination of controller applications [9].
+The endpoint intent focuses on the end-to-end packet behaviors other than forwarding, e.g., counting, mirroring to controller, modifying header, etc. In the single-controller scenario, such intents are issued by a same NBI, and the controller would compose and compile them into distributed policies, while the policies in each switch have been properly prioritized (Arashloo et al., 2016; Prakash et al., 2015).
+However, it has been advocated that multiple controllers should coexist in a network with a hypervisor, which provides the ability of running any combination of controller applications (Jin et al., 2015).
 Therefore, the policies from different controllers can have overlaps with a same priority, triggering the policy conflicts.
 Notice that due to the language-barrier of different NBIs, the existing hypervisors cannot reconcile the policies at the language level, but only resolve them in the local switch.

 Formally, a policy can be denoted as p = (sw, pri, fs, a), where sw is the switch storing the policy, pri is the priority of the policy, fs is a hyperspace with different fields to describe the flow space, and a is the action set that applies on fs.
-Two policies p_1 and p_2 conflicts, iff $p_1.sw = p_2.sw$, $p_1.pri = p_2.pri, p_1.fs \cap p_2.fs \neq \emptyset$ and $p_1.a \neq p_2.a^2$.
+Two policies p_1 and p_2 conflicts, iff $p_1.sw = p_2.sw$, $p_1.pri = p_2.pri$, $p_1.fs \cap p_2.fs \neq \emptyset$ and $p_1.a \neq p_2.a^2$.
 To resolve such conflict, a naive method is to fully decouple the overlapped space into continuous fragments, each of which performs the combination of actions from corresponding policies.
-For example, the above two conflicting policies would be decoupled into three ones: $p'1 = (p_1.sw, p_1.pri, p_1.fs \setminus$ $p_2.fs, p_1.a), p'2 = (p_1.sw, p_1.pri, p_2.fs \setminus p_1.fs, p_2.a),$ and $p_3' = (p_1.sw, p_1.pri, p_2.fs \cap p_1.fs, p_1.a \cup p_2.a)$.
-Notice that these three policies may expand to more because the flow space like $p_1.fs \setminus p_2.fs$ may not be continuous, which will be further transformed into two policies.
-In the worst case, one policy would conflict with all the other policies, and the naive decoupling process will lead to a policy increase at a complexity of $O(N^2)$, where N is the #original policies.
-Fig. 1 illustrates a simple example of policy conflict in two dimensions DstIP and SrcIP, where P_1 is a QoS policy to limit the bandwidth and P_2 is to count the #packets.
+For example, the above two conflicting policies would be decoupled into three ones: $p'1 =$ $(p_1.sw, p_1.pri, p_1.fs \setminus p_2.fs, p_1.a), p'2 = (p_1.sw, p_1.pri, p_2.fs \setminus p_1.fs, p_2.a),$ and $p'3 = (p_1.sw, p_1.pri, p_2.f \circ p_1.f \circ p_1.f \circ p_2.a)$.
+Notice that these three policies may expand to more because the flow space like $p_1 f s \setminus p_2 f s$ may not be continuous, which will be further transformed into two policies.
+In the worst case, one policy would conflict with all the other policies, and the naive decoupling process will lead to a policy increase at a complexity of $O(N^2)$, where N is the number of original policies.
+Fig. 1 illustrates a simple example of policy conflict in two dimensions DstIP and SrcIP, where P_1 is a QoS policy to limit the bandwidth and P_2 is to count the number of packets.
 The flow space would be cut into five sub-spaces to fully resolve the conflict.